kenweechin/recipe-app/README.md

 ![All Recipes](/documentation/screenshots/allrecipes.png)

-* The All Recipes page displays all the recipes card profile created by different users.
+* The All Recipes page displays all the recipes card profiles created by different users.
 * Non-registered and registered user has the accessibility to browse all those recipes.
-* At the top section of the page, there are **Log In** and **Sign Up** links for non-registered user/logged out user.
-The reason of placing these links at top is to encourage the user to log in to create more recipes, and for non-registered user to sign up an account.
+* At the top section of the page, there is **Log In** and **Sign Up** links for non-registered user/logged out user.
+The reason for placing these links at the top is to encourage the user to log in to create more recipes, and for the non-registered user to sign up for an account.
-* Follow up the links are the browse recipe bar section, where all the users can type in the keyword which in turn will return the desire results.
-Orelse, the message will show no results were found.
+* Follow up the links are the browse recipe bar section, where all the users can type in the keyword which in turn will return the desired results.
+Or else, the message will show no results were found.
-* Each of the recipe card is showing the following features:
+* Each of the recipe cards is showing the following features:
     * Recipe image
     * Recipe meal type ( Breakfast, Lunch, Dinner, or Dessert)
     * Recipe diet type ( Normal, Vegan, Low Carb, Diary/Lactose Free)